S3-working-group/s3-practical-guide/content/src/principles/principle-effectiveness.md

 Pursuing effectiveness requires that we act with intent to minimize waste, remove impediments and, where possible, conduct ourselves in ways that over time, lead to the greatest value creation possible, through the synergy of our creativity, resources, energy and time.

-## Clarify the why
+## Clarify the Why

 Being effective begins with getting clear about why you want to do something and establishing an approximate idea of what it is you want to achieve.
 Defining why the organization exists and the objectives it's trying to achieve helps everyone understand more about what they are working toward and about how they can contribute in a meaningful way.
 Without this clarity, it's hard for individuals to contextualize their work in the bigger picture.
 It's also harder to qualify and quantify what brings value and in which ways.

-## Keep your options open
+## Keep Your Options Open

 There might be many ways to go about achieving your objectives and sometimes your first choice might fail to meet the need.
 Keep your options open to avoid getting stuck in a particular trajectory as you learn about ways to improve.
 Avoid converging too soon and take an iterative approach whenever you can.
 In complexity, find ways to test any hypotheses quickly, run multiple small experiments if possible, and travel light so that you can pivot fast.

-## Aim for being effective in an efficient way
+## Aim for Being Effective in an Efficient Way

 Effectiveness is about achieving the desired result, while efficiency is about doing things with the least waste of your effort, resources and time.
 It is entirely possible to do the "wrong" thing very efficiently, so before optimizing for efficiency, ensure the outcome is what you intended.
 Only then look for worthwhile improvements to produce the same outcome in a more efficient manner.

-## Consider the bigger picture, monitor, evaluate and learn
+## Consider the Bigger Picture, Monitor, Evaluate and Learn

 Be on the lookout for possible side-effects and unintended consequences before, during and after any interventions you make.
 Consider direct and indirect costs and negative externalities and be prepared to evolve or change your activities or objectives, based on what you learn.